 Baked Mafalda with Fried Peppers is another delight of the harvest season.
 This recipe is a bit of a mash-up.
+I’m posting it for posterity, because I don’t want to lose it to my faulty memory.
 Typically I test recipes over and over, and I let you know where there’s room for creativity, but this recipe is all about using what you have.
 And right now I have an abundance of tomatoes, eggplant, onions, and peppers.
-And of course, zucchini!
 We haven’t finished the Eggplant Confit from last week, so I started with that, then layered in the other vegetables.
+If I had a zucchini or two it would have been even better.
+You can see where this is going – layers of sauce, pasta, cheese, and vegetables.
+It’s lasagna with out the hassle of gluten-free lasagna noodles!

-Despite what I’ve already said about using what you have, I’m not just making do by including the cottage cheese.
+Despite what I’ve already said about using what you have, I do recommend including the cottage cheese.
 If you haven’t tried it already, cottage cheese lends baked pasta dishes a creamy, milkiness that grocery-store ricotta just can’t offer.
 So please try it.
 Unless you have fresh ricotta on hand, of course – Fresh Ricotta trumps store-bought ricotta and cottage cheese.
 If you have fresh ricotta, use that.

 Baked Mafalda with Fried Peppers